Orbital Eccentricity and Spin-Orbit Misalignment Are Evidence that Neutron Star-Black Hole Mergers Form through Triple Star Evolution: Methods

 For any triple that successfully formed an NSBH in the inner binary without being disrupted or becoming dynamically unstable, we integrate the long-term secular three-body dynamics as follows.
 From the post-SN orbital parameters we construct the eccentricity vectors $\mathbf{e}_{1(2)}$ and dimensionless orbital angular momentum vectors $\mathbf{j}_{1(2)}$ of the inner and outer orbit, respectively (see Fig.~\ref{fig:sketch}).
 The eccentricity vectors are defined to point towards the orbital periapsis and have lengths $|\mathbf{e}_{1(2)}|={e}_{1(2)}$.
 The dimensionless orbital angular momentum vectors $\mathbf{j}_{1(2)}$ are perpendicular to the orbital plane of the inner and outer binary, respectively, and have lengths $|\mathbf{j}_{1(2)}|=\sqrt{1-{e}_{1(2)}^2}$.
 Additionally, we consider the spin vector of the BH $\mathbf{S}_{\rm BH}=\mathbf{\chi}_{\rm BH}Gm_{\rm BH}^2/c$, where we assume a dimensionless spin parameter $\mathbf{\chi}_{\rm BH}=0.25$ consistent with the low spin magnitudes inferred from previous BH merger events \citep{Abbott2023} and we assume that $\mathbf{S}_{\rm BH}$ is initially aligned with the pre-SN inner orbital angular momentum, as a result of stellar evolution.
 We consider the equations of motion for $\mathbf{e}_{1(2)}$, $\mathbf{j}_{1(2)}$, $\mathbf{S}_{\rm BH}$, and $a_1$ given by the ZKL effect to the octupole order accounting for the Newtonian dynamics of hierarchical three-body systems, GW radiation and Schwarzschild precession of the inner binary, and relativistic spin-orbit coupling.
 That is, we include Eqs.~(17)~--~(20) of \citet{Liu2015} and Eqs.~(13), (15)~--~(17), and~(25)~--~(26) of \citet{Rodriguez2018}, which are lengthy and not repeated here for convenience.
 We integrate them over time using the Radau method \citep{Radau} with relative and absolute tolerances of $10^{-10}$.
 The integrations are terminated if either the NSBHs merge or if the integration time exceeds $\min(10^3\times t_{\rm ZKL},13\,\rm Gyr)$, where the ZKL timescale of the leading-order quadrupole effect is given by

 with $\nu = \sqrt{{G (m_{\rm BH} + m_{\rm NS})}/{a_1^3}}$.

 Near a large eccentricity excitation of the inner binary the timescale for changes in the orbital elements could become shorter than the outer or inner orbital period, rendering the secular equations of motion inaccurate and likely underestimating the number of eccentric mergers by a few ten percent compared to direct three-body integration \citep[e.g.,][]{Antonini2014,Grishin2018,Hamilton2024b}.
 Moreover, we do not attempt to model tidal deformation and mass-transfer of NSs which may alter the properties of NSBHs near the merger \citep{Davies2005,Foucart2024,Zenati2025}, which is beyond the scope of this work.
+Truncating the secular equations of motion at the octupole order we also neglect any higher-order terms which may become relevant for driving large eccentricities \citep{Will2017}.
+Following \citet{Will2021} we consider the ratio between the timescales of octupole effects and the next-order hexadecapole terms